sha-doh/Discord-Nitro-code-gen-checker/README.md

 if you want to Check specific codes add a "codes.txt" file and it will check those

-to use proxies just add a "proxies.txt" file with your proxies and it should work, if you get errors just delete proxies file
+to use proxies just add a "proxies.txt" file with your proxies and it should work, if you get errors dont just delete proxies file, make sure they are all valid http